Skip to main content

 Crime rate: ~0.63 per 1,000 residents

 Wake Forest combines historic small-town safety with modern suburban growth.
-It’s one of the safest cities in North Carolina for families who want space, schools, and predictability.
+It's one of the safest towns in NC for families who want space, schools, and predictability.

 Why Wake Forest ranks high